gcarbo01/devsecops-roadmap/README.md

 ## Category
 Compliance
 ## Comments
 Open Source License compliance checker..
 WhiteSource automates the entire open source component selection process, approval and management, including detection and remediation of security and compliance issues.
-It integrates with all stages of your software development lifecycle (SDLC) to alert you in real time and help you fix issues faster and easier.
+It integrates with all stages of your software development lifecycle (SDLC) to alert you in real time and help you fix issues faster and easier. <br>
 This capability may be in the same group as the one provided by:<br>
 .
 Fossology
 .
 WhiteSource